The rights of minors in the digital environment: a conference to rethink the protection of young people

 A conference to rethink the protection of young people online

-The 19 March, the Association e-Childhood / 3018 is organising its next conference: «The rights of minors in the digital environment: between realisation and vulnerability».», The conference will bring together researchers, public institutions and practitioners to discuss the major challenges involved in protecting children and teenagers online and how to create healthy environments.
+The 19 March, the Association e-Childhood / 3018 organised a conference on «The rights of minors in the digital environment: between realisation and vulnerability».», The conference will bring together researchers, institutions, public authorities and those working in the field to explore the issues involved in realising the fundamental rights of minors online.

 At a time when digital uses play a central role in the daily lives of young people, the question of the effectiveness of their rights in the digital space is becoming a major challenge for our society.
 Access to reliable information, protection against online violence, the impact of screens on their physical and mental health: these are all issues that call for collective responses.